Gunmen Abduct Four in Kaduna - THISDAYLIVE

 He said they rained bullets on the door and hit it several times but they didn’t succeed as God helped him.

-“They abducted a personnel of the Nigerian Civil Defence Corps, a police officer, a 14-year-old girl and one other person.
+“They abducted personnel of the Nigerian Civil Defence Corp, a police officer, a 14-year-old girl and one other person.

 The clergy man lamented the increasing rate of abductions in the area, saying residents live in perpetual fear of gunmen who break into homes at will to abduct people for ransom.